 This is an order for the police to arrest the person named on the warrant.
 An arrest warrant means the court has reason to believe that someone committed a crime and wants them in custody to start the criminal justice process.

-If you know you have a warrant against you, it’s vital to speak with a criminal defense attorney right away for advice.
+If you check to see if you have a warrant and find out that there is indeed a warrant against you, it’s vital to speak with a criminal defense attorney right away for advice.
 The police do not have to let you know you have a warrant before you’re arrested if you have a bench or arrest warrant.

 What Information Do I Need to Request a California Warrant Search?